nakagami/minipg/README.rst

 Installation
 -----------------

-Install as package
+Install as a package

 ::

     $ pip install minipg

-Install as module
+Install as a module

 ::